msn5265/msn5265.github.io/content/coursework/discussions.md

     content:
       title: Discussion posts
       text: |-
-        Here are the discussion posts I was tasked with creating in IST110.
+        This section contains the discussion posts I was tasked with creating in IST110.

         ## L00 Discussion: Introduce Yourself
         In this assignment, we were instructed to introduce ourselves and identify what interests us most about IT.
 Below is my response: